Here’s a look at some of the final takeaways from the 2018 GEICO Nationals.

 Head coach Kevin Boyle has been a part of some of the greatest high school teams ever, which makes the following statement even more impressive– the 2017-18 Montverde Eagles might be his most talented team yet.

 Senior forward R.J.
 Barrett took the nation by storm in 2018.
-Barrett racked up the triple crown by winning the American Family Insurance ALL-USA Player of the Year, Naismith Player of the Year, Gatorade Player of the Year and the Morgan Wootten Player of the Year honors.
+Barrett racked up the awards by winning the American Family Insurance ALL-USA Player of the Year, Naismith Player of the Year, Gatorade Player of the Year and the Morgan Wootten Player of the Year.

 At the GEICO Nationals, Barrett continued his dominance by showcasing his tremendous skill with three masterful performances en route to a fourth national title for Montverde.